Technical Reference

 Project Structure

-The project is organized into three main targets: the main application, the helper daemon, and a shared protocol definition.
+The project is organized into two build targets and a shared protocol definition.
+17 Swift files totaling 5,697 lines of code.

 RenderFocus/